torproject/onionspray-role/README.md

 The script from the Onionspray repo to use when building it.
 If not specified, the role will try to find a script from the host's distribution and release.
 You can use this variable to specify which script to use, the list [is available in the Onionspray repo](https://gitlab.torproject.org/tpo/onion-services/onionspray/-/tree/main/opt?ref_type=heads).
 For example, `build-centos-8.2.2004.sh`.

+### `onionspray_ca_file`

+The path of a file containing one or more certificate authorities (CAs), that will be used by Onionspray to validate the TLS certificates of the proxied domains.
+By default, contains the path of the CA file managed by the Debian `ca-certificates` package (`/etc/ssl/certs/ca-certificates.crt`).

+The role will abort if this file does not exist.
+If you wish to skip this verification (not recommended, as you expose your Onionspray host to Man-In-The-Middle attacks if you do so), you can redefine the `onionspray_check_cert_with_ca_file` variable.

+### `onionspray_check_cert_with_ca_file`

+A variable controlling whether or not to check the TLS certificate of the domain your Onionspray host is proxying, against a certificate authority defined in the `onionspray_ca_file`.
+Defaults to `true`.

+### `onionspray_keys`

+A list of public/secret keypairs, and their corresponding `.onion` v3 address.
+Defining these keys is necessary to persist a given `.onion` address, and use it in hardmaps or softmaps (see the `onionspray_project_settings` variable for more information).

+Each list item should define the three following fields.
+All of them are mandatory.

+#### `public_key_base64`

+The Onion v3 public key to use, encoded in Base64.

+#### `secret_key_base64`

+The Onion v3 secret key to use, encoded in Base64.

+#### `tor_address`

+The corresponding `.onion` v3 address to the defined public and secret keys.

-### `onionspray_project_name`
+### `onionspray_project_settings`

+A list of dictionaries, each dictionary representing a project (i.e. a clearnet website that Onionspray will proxy).
+The supported fields per dictionary are listed below.

+#### `project_name`

-The name of your Onionspray project, used to set the configuration and settings filenames.
-Defaults to `myproject`.
+REQUIRED: the name of your Onionspray project, used to set the configuration and settings filenames.

-### `onionspray_project_custom_settings`
+#### `project_custom_settings`

-If additional settings are needed, you can put them in this variable and they will be appended to the `settings.conf.j2` settings template.
+If additional settings are needed, you can put them in this variable and they will be appended to the generated `PROJECT_NAME.conf` configuration file.
 Defaults to an empty string.

-### `onionspray_proxied_domain`
+#### `hardmaps` and `softmaps`

+These two fields are used to define the hardmaps or softmaps used by Onionspray.
+You can find more information on these concepts in the [Onionspray documentation](https://onionservices.torproject.org/apps/web/onionspray/guides/balance/).

+They support the same fields.

+##### `proxied_domain`

-The clearnet domain name to which Onionspray will proxy requests.
-No default value, this variable is required.
+REQUIRED: the clearnet domain name to which Onionspray will proxy requests.

-### `onionspray_public_key_base64`

-The Onion v3 public key to use, encoded in Base64.
-If not defined, a random one will be generated.
+##### `tor_address`

+The custom `.onion` v3 address to use, dependent on the public/secret keys used.
+The corresponding public/secret keys, using the same `tor_address` value, should be defined in the `onionspray_keys` variable to use this field.

+If this field and the public/secret keys in the `onionspray_keys` variable are not defined, a new keypair will be generated.
+Keep in mind that if you modify the project configuration without defining this field, a new keypair will be generated in the next Ansible run, and so the `.onion` address used by Onionspray will change.

 ### `onionspray_repo_url`